RIVER RATING: Class III-IV

 Meeting Time: Once everyone has arrived in Cambridge, we'll meet you at the Frontier Motel at 8:00 pm to give you your waterproof bags to pack, have an orientation meeting and answer any last-minute questions.
 This is an important meeting, so please be on time!
 Early the next morning (usually about 7:30 am) we leave in a van or bus for a two-hour drive northwest to our starting point at Hells Canyon Dam, arriving there about 10 am.

-- Take an airport shuttle from Boise to Cambridge.
-Contact either Boise City Taxi at 208-377-3333, Yellow Cab at 208-345-5555 or arrange an Uber.
+Hire a taxi, Lyft /Uber to take you up to Cambridge.
 If you are unable to schedule your ﬂight into Boise by 4:00 pm or if your ﬂight arrives late and you need to arrange other transportation, the cost for this transportation will be at your expense.

 After your trip you can:

-- A) Fly out of the Lewiston Airport (Airport shuttle provided free by the Red Lion Inn) to your hometown or next destination.
-Lewiston is serviced by Alaska Airlines or Delta Air.
+- A) Fly out of the Lewiston Airport (Airport shuttle provided free by the Hells Canyon Grand Hotel) to your hometown or next destination.
+Lewiston is serviced by Delta and United Airlines.

 - B) Take a shuttle van/taxi to Spokane, Washington (two hours north) for other airline selections as Spokane has a much larger airport.
 If you choose to shuttle to Spokane you can arrange an Uber or use Michelle's Shuttle Service 208-305-5636.
 Be sure to clarify how many are in your party and how much luggage you may have when reserving with them.

-- On all 5- or 6-day trips and some 4-day trips, your car will be shuttled to Red Lion Hotel in Lewiston.
-If you have your car shuttled to Heller Bar the take out you will need a $35 discovery pass.
+- On all 5-day trips, your car will be shuttled to Hells Canyon Grand Hotel in Lewiston.
+If you have your car shuttled to Heller Bar for the take out you will need a $35 discovery pass.
+The approximate cost of this shuttle is $225 not including fuel to be paid directly to the Frontier Motel.

 All of our multi-day rafting trips are active adventures that involve some level of physical exertion and possible exposure to the elements including but not limited to wind, rain, heat, sun, cold temperatures and cold water conditions.
 ROW Adventures is able to accommodate people with physical limitations, disabilities, and medical conditions; please speak with your Adventure Consultant if you think you will require any additional assistance while on the trip.
 We ask that you consult your Doctor if you have health or medical conditions that could impact your ability to participate in an active and outdoor adventure.
 In general, all trip participants must be able to do the following: